 As a result, we fail to see the magic in our lives.

 When I reach this point, I realize it’s time for a rewrite.
-When the fiction I have been authoring is not the one I am interested in reading or living, something needs to change.
+When the fiction I have been authoring in my head is not the one I am interested in reading or living, something needs to change.

 I know my imagination can do better.